Leberwurscht/Diaspora-User-Directory/doc/source/lib.rst

 This package contains some small auxiliary classes and functions that can be separated well from all the rest.
 This is where they are used:

+* The :mod:`~sduds.lib.communication` module is used nowhere currently.
+It contains functions to send and receive some built-in types of python over the network.

 * The :mod:`~sduds.lib.authentication` module is used in the :meth:`Application.synchronize_with_partner() <sduds.application.Application.synchronize_with_partner>` method and the :class:`~sduds.application.SynchronizationRequestHandler` class: When one server wants to synchronize with another, it must authenticate to it.
 This module implements server and client side of authentication with a simple interface.

 * The :mod:`~sduds.lib.scheduler` module is used in the :meth:`~sduds.application.Application.configure_jobs` method to automate synchronizing with other server and to run database cleanup jobs regularly.
 It is also used in the :mod:`manage_partners` program to validate the cron-like syntax of the synchronization schedules entered by the admin.